skip to content

 Why does St. Nicholas come to visit us?

 In the 15th century, it was customary to make small “Nicholas ships” out of paper and place them outside the front door on the eve of St. Nicholas Day so that the saint could leave his gifts inside.
-This custom goes back to the legend of the three young women whom St. Nicholas is said to have helped.
+This custom goes back to the legend of the three virgins whom St. Nicholas is said to have helped.
 Over time, the paper boats were replaced by stockings and boots.
 Traditionally, St. Nicholas fills them with mandarins, nuts, and sweets – but only for the well-behaved children.
 And as he arrives, people like to sing the beloved German children’s song “Lasst uns froh und munter sein” (Let us be happy and cheerful).

 earl-wilcox-jfaqn6pcfme-unsplash